ArnaudBuchholz/psbots/docs/engine/Optimizations.md

 > core cycle implementation

-> [!IMPORTANT]
-> To prepare for the inlining process, these functions were refactored to use the `.call` syntax.
-As a result, each function has a common signature and can access `this` as in the main method.

-These functions are implemented in different modules :
+These functions are implemented in different modules, focusing on only one aspect of the cycle :

 * `operatorCycle` inside [`operator.ts`](https://github.com/ArnaudBuchholz/psbots/blob/main/engine/src/core/state/operator.ts)
 * `callCycle` inside [`call.ts`](https://github.com/ArnaudBuchholz/psbots/blob/main/engine/src/core/state/call.ts)
 * `blockCycle` inside [`block.ts`](https://github.com/ArnaudBuchholz/psbots/blob/main/engine/src/core/state/block.ts)
 * `parseCycle` inside [`parse.ts`](https://github.com/ArnaudBuchholz/psbots/blob/main/engine/src/core/state/parse.ts)

-> [!NOTE]
+> [!IMPORTANT]
-> The benefit is that each module focuses on only one aspect of the cycle.
+> To prepare for the inlining process, these functions were refactored to use the `.call` syntax.
+As a result, each function has a common signature and can access `this` as in the main method.

 These dependencies are illustrated in the following graph :